Nevada Labor Laws Guide

 Vacation leave

-Employees can start using their vacation time after 90 days of employment.
+Employees can start using their vacation time after 90 days of employment have passed.

 Employees are required to provide notice in a reasonably timely manner.

-Employers are allowed to cap the number of hours to 40 per year and are not required to compensate employees for unused leave upon separation.
+Employers are allowed to cap the number of hours worked per year at 40 and aren’t required to compensate employees for unused leave upon separation.

 Jury duty leave

-The law also states employers can’t penalize or discipline their employees in any way for the acceptance of jury duty.
-Additionally, if an employee spent at least 4 hours on jury duty, their shift on the following day can’t be in the period between 5 p.m. and 3 a.m.
+The law also states that employers can’t penalize or discipline their employees in any way for accepting jury duty.
+Additionally, if an employee spends at least 4 hours on jury duty, their shift on the following day can’t be scheduled during the period between 5 p.m. and 3 a.m.

 Voting time leave

-Nevada employers must offer paid voting time leave to all their employees — if it is impractical for them to vote before or after their shift.
+Nevada employers must offer paid voting time leave to all their employees — if it’s impractical for them to vote before or after their shift.

 Employees who take a leave of absence to vote mustn’t be penalized in any way upon their return to work.